- Prep Time: 15 mins

 Homemade basil pesto is so easy to make!
 Learn how to make basil pesto with this recipe, plus learn how to properly toss it with pasta, and freeze leftovers.
 Recipe yields 1 cup pesto, which is enough to toss with about 12 ounces of pasta.

-In a food processor or blender, combine the basil, cooled nuts/seeds, Parmesan, lemon juice, garlic and salt.
+- To make the pesto, combine the basil, cooled nuts/seeds, Parmesan, lemon juice, garlic and salt in a food processor or blender.
 With the machine running, slowly drizzle in the olive oil.
 Continue processing until the mixture is well blended but still has some texture, pausing to scrape down the sides as necessary.

-Taste, and adjust if necessary.
+- Taste, and adjust if necessary.
 Add a pinch of salt if the basil tastes too bitter or the pesto needs more zing.
 Add more Parmesan if you’d like a creamier/cheesier pesto.
 If desired, you can thin out the pesto with more olive oil.
-(Consider, however, that if you’re serving the pesto on pasta, you can thin it with small splashes of reserved pasta cooking water to bring it all together.)
+(Consider, however, that if you’re serving the pesto on pasta, you can thin it with small splashes of reserved pasta cooking water to bring it all together.
+See notes for details.)

 Make it dairy free/vegan: Replace the Parmesan with 1 tablespoon nutritional yeast.